C.R.S. § 22-33-104 is the Colorado truancy statute that requires children to attend school. Juvenile courts can

 - developing plans with local community services groups.

-The goal is to keep up school enrollment and prevent the child from becoming a dropout.3
+The goal is to maintain school enrollment and prevent the child from dropping out.
+3

-If a child becomes habitually truant, the school can begin a truancy case.
-These cases follow the process laid out in CRS 22-33-108.
+The school can begin a truancy case if a child becomes habitually truant.
+These cases follow the process laid out in C.R.S.
+22-33-108.

 A truancy case can be started by:

-A truancy case begins with a notice from the school to the truant student and the parent/guardian.
-This notice warns the student and parents they will have to come to court if the student’s attendance problem is not corrected.
+A notice is then sent to the truant student and the parent/guardian.
+This notice warns the student and parents that they will be required to appear in court if the student’s attendance problem is not corrected.

-The child in a school truancy court case has a right to a lawyer during these judicial proceedings.
+A child in a school truancy court case has the right to a lawyer during these proceedings.
+The judge can also require that the child be assessed for such issues as learning disabilities, family discord, etc.

-If the juvenile court judge decides CRS 22-33-104 has been violated, they can issue a court order against the student and parents.
-This court order requires that steps be taken to make sure the child goes to school.
+If the juvenile court judge determines that C.R.S.
+22-33-104 has been violated, they may issue a court order against the student and the student’s parents.
+This court order requires that steps be taken to ensure the child attends school, and the court will monitor their progress at future court hearings.

-If the juvenile court learns that the court order is not being followed, it can start a contempt of court case.4
+If the juvenile court learns that the court order is not being followed, it can impose penalties and start a contempt of court case.4

-Children and parents who have been notified that a truancy case is about to begin against them have legal defenses that they can raise.
-Common defense arguments against a claim that you violated CRS 22-33-104 include:
+Colorado children and parents who have been notified that a truancy case is about to begin have the burden of proving that there is no truancy.
+Three common defense arguments against a claim that you violated C.R.S.
+22-33-104 include the following.

-There are plenty of excusable and justifiable reasons for a child to not be in school for a number of days.
-Under CRS 22-33-104(2), an excused absence can be when the child is:
+There are plenty of excusable and justifiable reasons for a child not to be in school for several days.
+Under C.R.S.
+22-33-104(2), an excused absence can occur when the child is:

 - Hurt or sick and their absence has been approved by the school,